carlosaoribeiro/TeachTrack/README.md

 - 🧑‍🏫 Register and manage students with personal and contact information
 - 🗓️ Schedule daily or recurring weekly classes
-- 🔁 Automatically create class recurrences for monthly students
+- 🔁 Automatically create class recurrences for monthly students (next 4 weeks)
 - 🔍 Search for students by name with autocomplete
 - ✉️ Auto-fill student email when selected
 - 📅 Native date picker for scheduling
 - 🧮 Table layout for setting fixed weekly class times
-- 🧾 List of scheduled classes with search and filtering
+- 📋 List of scheduled classes grouped and sorted by real dates
+- 🧾 Cards for each class with student name, date, time and delete/edit buttons
+- 🧠 Long-press (4 seconds) on a card to enter edit mode
 - 📤 Stores all data in Firebase Firestore
-- 🧠 Long-press (4 seconds) on a card to enter edit mode (WIP)
+- 🌙 Modern dark theme with rounded buttons and clean layout

 ---